 Where to Retire in Punta Gorda and Home Prices

 There is a host of active adult communities and many attractive traditional neighborhoods such as Punta Gorda Isles along the wide Peace River as it runs into the Gulf.
 Those neighborhoods are very desirable with the homes being restored or replaced in some cases.
 See the Punta Gorda active communities link at top right of page.
-The median sale price was $243,000 in the 1st quarter of 2020, according to the National Association of Realtors.
-The Zillow Home Value Index was $243,883 in early 2020 and Zillow referred to it as a "Hot" market at this time.
+The median sale price was $255,000 in the 3rd quarter of 2020 up about 11% compared to the 3rd quarter in 2019, according to the National Association of Realtors.
+The Zillow Home Value Index was $264,207 in late 2020.
 Compared to Naples, Venice, and comparable parts of Fort Myers, homes are very affordable here.

 What is special about Punta Gorda

 • 14 public parks with many facilities • Gilchrest Park – 11 acres on Charlotte Harbor • Ready access to the Gulf of Mexico • A history of diversity • The Blanchard House and Museum of African American History Old Town • Many active adult communities • Babcock-Webb Wildlife Area • Restored and charming downtown which is walkable and full of interesting restaurants.
 Fisherman's Village is an semi-open air mall on the water.
 Pickleball is very popular here in the city parks.

 Crowds in season and traffic.
 Hurricane season can be dangerous.
 The town was devastated by a hurricane but is trying very hard to come back.
 There are still large undeveloped lots in the downtown area, but very few vacant buildings - a good sign.

 Punta Gorda attracts a community of retirees who want to live in an understated community in a warm climate.
 The median age is about 67 and the household income is above the Florida median.